jsm1003/learning/README.md

-# Practice for data stracture , design pattern , algorithm and stuff, based on ypescript.
+# Practice for data stracture , design pattern , algorithm and stuff, based on typescript.